-The said framework regulations and market directives are approved by the Capital Markets Board (also by the CBRT within the scope of the Equity and Debt Instruments Markets).
+The said framework regulations and market directives are approved by the Capital Markets Board, while directives within the scope of the Equity and Debt Instruments Markets are approved by the CBRT.
 The market procedures are prepared in a clear and comprehensive manner with the contributions of the relevant business units and legal consultancy department, by taking the provisions of the regulations and directives into account.